YasinSyed-2099/Medical-Database-History-SQL-Analysis/README.md

 The repository includes:
 1. **EDA & Schema Overview** - row counts and column structures for each table.
 2. **34 SQL Queries** - each assigned task solved with its respective query.
-3. **Key Insights** - my personal observations and analysis from the queries.

 ### 1. EDA/Schema Overview
 The following SQL queries were developed to analyze a medical database and answer structured questions :